lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Optional-01-Provider-grouping/README.md

 # }
 ```

 Write a method `provider?(user_array, provider)` which takes a provider name as input, and tells you whether or not you have emails from that provider in your user array.
-For instance, with or previous array
+For instance, with our previous array we have this output:

 ```ruby
 provider?(users, "gmail") # => true
 provider?(users, "lewagon") # => true
 provider?(users, "noos") # => false
 ````